mike4192/spotMicro/README.md

     * Command line arguments for `keyboard_command.launch`:
         * `run_rviz:=true`: Starts RVIZ and displays a 3d model of the robot with state update in real time.
         * `run_plot:=true`: Runs python plotting node to display a stick figure wireframe model of the spot micro robot state in real time.
 Must be run on a PC.
 Requires updated matplot lib python library (matplotlib 2.2.5) and updated numpy library (numpy 1.16.6).
+* For running SLAM, see the [SLAM document](docs/slam_information.md) for more information, which is also referenced in the [Additional Project Components](#additional-project-components) section.

 Stopping and exiting the keyboard command launch file may require typing `quit` and pressing `Ctrl-C`, as well as closing any plot windows if plotting was utilized.